-Figure 1.
-Employed clock procedure (Haggard et al., 2002).
-Participants saw a rotating clock hand while they were asked to press a key that was followed by a tone (experimental conditions).
-In the baseline condition the key press was not followed by the tone (baseline action) or the tone was presented without preceding action (baseline effect).
-After the clock hand stopped, participants had to judge the position of the clock hand at action execution
+Fig. 1 Employed clock procedure (Haggard et al., 2002).
+Participants saw a rotating clock hand while asked to press a key that was followed by a tone (experimental conditions).
+In the baseline condition, the key press was not followed by the tone (baseline action) or the tone was presented without preceding action (baseline effect).
+After the clock